 The sanction period begins the month after expiration of the advance notice period.
+The date the Worker enters the pending sanction on the personal responsibility contract sanction request screen determines the perspective sanction begin month.
 A sanction is not imposed by having the client repay all or part of the benefit he has already received.
 A reduced benefit amount for 3 months or termination of cash assistance for at least 3 months is the only means by which a sanction is imposed.
 Imposition of a sanction may be delayed by a Fair Hearing request.
 When the Department is upheld, the sanction begins in the month following the Fair Hearing decision.

-If the decision is reached after the RAPIDS deadline date, the sanction begins 2 months after the decision.
+If the Fair Hearing decision is reached after the RAPIDS adverse action deadline date, the sanction begins 2 months after the decision.

-After the 2nd sanction has been imposed, the Worker must make a home visit.
-The visit may occur anytime after notification that the 2nd sanction has been imposed, but before notifying the client of the 3rd sanction.
-It is recommended that the visit occur as soon as possible after the 2nd sanction to try to avoid a 3rd sanction.
-When the 3rd sanction occurs prior to the home visit, the imposition of the 3rd sanction must be delayed until the home visit is completed.
-The Worker must attempt 2 home visits before imposing the 3rd sanction without a home visit.
-At least one of the visits must be scheduled in writing.
+After the 2nd sanction has been imposed, the Worker must send a pending closure notice which includes an appointment for a case staffing, the DFA-WVW-5.
+The case staffing notice may be sent any time after notification that the 2nd sanction has been imposed, but before imposition of the 3rd sanction.
+It is recommended that the case staffing occur as soon as possible after the 2nd sanction to try to avoid a 3rd sanction.
+When the 3rd sanction occurs prior to the case staffing, the imposition of the 3rd sanction must be delayed until the case staffing has been attempted.
+The Worker must document in comments the dates the case staffing was scheduled and document the outcome of a completed staffing on a DFA-WVW-6 and in comments.
+At the Supervisor's discretion, a home visit may be made in addition to the case staffing.
+However, the home visit does not substitute for the case staffing.

-During the home visit, the Worker must discuss with the client the reason(s) for the 2nd sanction.
-The Worker will explore with the client why he has not complied with the PRC or otherwise participated and cooperated.
+During the case staffing, the Worker must discuss with the client the reason(s) for the 2nd sanction.
+The Worker will explore with the client why he has not complied with the PRC or SSP or otherwise participated and cooperated.
 During the visit, the Worker will explore any support services, other Department services or community resources that are available to the client to address any challenges to participation.
 Appropriate services and referrals will be arranged.
-The Worker must also discuss the following during the home visit:
+The Worker must also discuss the following during the case staffing visit: